robinandeer/robinandeer.github.io/posts/2020-09-15-5-react-native-takeaways-one-year-later.md

 tags: reflection, javascript, react native, native, app
 intro: Learnings and tips to work productively with React Native.
 image: /images/react-native-like-dislike.png
+imageAlt: React Native logo with like and dislike icons
+imageWidth: 1012
+imageHeight: 506
 ---

 > This article was originally posted on the [Futurice Blog](https://futurice.com/blog/5-react-native-takeaways-one-year-later).